Excerion/superlocate/README.md

 ```

 ###### Example 3
 Let's say you want to link to `/home/user/music/beethoven/`, but there's also a thousand files with "Beethoven" in the name.
 All options are passed to tracker-search, so it's possible to only show directories.
+(For more details, see `info tracker-search`.)

 ```
 % sl -s beethoven
 /home/user/music/beethoven/
 ```

-For more details, see `info tracker-search`.
+Now, after accepting the results, I can do `cd beethoven`.

 ### FAQ
 Q: Why the heck would I want to clutter my working directory with all those files?!